 I was regularly jolted out of my reverie by the disconcerting sight of cars driving on the “wrong” side of the road.
 South Africa is one of the few countries where left hand driving is still the norm and cars are right-hand drive vehicles.
 So each time there was oncoming traffic, it seemed as if it was heading straight at us.
 And it didn’t help that our bus driver was driving at break-neck speed…

-After about 90 minutes, we veered off N2 towards Grahamstown and I saw a sign indicating that King William's Town was farther down the road; King William's Town is the birth place of Steve Biko, the Black Consciousness leader who was arrested in 1977 and tortured by the police in Port Elizabeth before being taken to Pretoria to die...
+After about 90 minutes, we veered off N2 towards Grahamstown and I saw a sign indicating that King William's Town was farther down the road; King William's Town is the birth place of Steve Biko, the Black Consciousness leader who was arrested in 1977 and tortured by the police in Port Elizabeth before being taken to Pretoria to die.
+And some 200 miles away, still on the N2, was Qunu, Nelson Mandela's hometown...
 No wonder Eastern Cape is referred to as “the crucible of South African history”…

 As we descended the hill towards the city center, Grahamstown slowly emerged from behind the trees.
 As the bus turned into Barthust Street I discovered a city center lined with colonial storefronts and old buildings reminiscent of a quaint little English town.

 Finally, the bus pulled up to my hotel at the top of top of Bathurst and High Street, the end of a long journey which began in Chicago two days earlier and included stops in Washington DC, Dakar , Johannesburg and Port Elizabeth.
 As I stepped out of the car, I couldn’t help but smile at the fact that I was lodged in the Frontier Country Hotel which had the feel of a dwelling straight out a Charlotte Bronte novel.
 Jane Eyre would have felt very much at home here.
 In fact, I fully expected to see the ghost of an 1820 settler floating across the corridors and rooms...